 For comparison sake, the Regents Academy documented how they implemented the core design principles in this summative chart.

-In summary, given an evolutionary view, the past belongs to the well-adapted; the future belongs to the adaptable.
+In summary, given an evolutionary view, the past belongs to the well-adapted; the future belongs to the adaptive.
 We hope you will join us.
 For more information visit https://www.prosocial.world/ or reach out to us at email@example.com.

 THE SCIENCE OF PROSOCIAL